-In fact, many U.S. locations experience drastic temperature swings throughout the month of October.
+Many U.S. locations experience drastic temperature swings throughout the month of October.
 In some years, summer’s warmth can hang on through the month while in others snow and freezing temperatures may make an early appearance.
 But, overall, the lower 48 states usually see an average temperature of around 54°F for the month.

 , with an average temperature of 59.4°F. Fourteen states across the Rockies, Great Plains, and Midwest had their warmest October on record that year.
 Conversely, the country saw its coldest October on record in 1925

 .
 The Rockies and parts of the Northern and Central Plains into the Upper Midwest typically observe their first snowfall during the month.
 Higher elevations in the East have also observed snow in October.
 Generally, the contiguous United States sees an average of about 2 inches of precipitation during October.

 , when the country observed an average of 4.29 inches of precipitation.
 That year, four states through the Mississippi River Valley observed their wettest October on record.
 Overall, the contiguous U.S. precipitation total during October has increased at a rate of about 0.4 inches per century since 1895.

 Hurricanes and Tornadoes

 [Hurricane Michael as it strengthened to a Category 4 hurricane on October 10, 2018, before making landfall in the Florida Panhandle.
-Courtesy of NOAA Environmental Visualization Laboratory.]
+Courtesy of NOAA Environmental Visualization Laboratory.

 typically drops off rapidly during October.
-On average, the United States sees about 61 tornadoes during the month—compared to an average of 276 in May, which is historically the country’s most active month.
+On average, the United States sees about 59 tornadoes during the month—compared to an average of 276 in May, which is historically the country’s most active month.
 Despite the low tornado average, large and damaging tornado outbreaks have occurred during October, mostly across the Southern Plains and Southeast.
 The deadliest October tornado was an F4 spawned by Hurricane Hilda on October 3, 1964, which killed 22 people in Larose, Louisiana.